Białowieża National Park: Features

 Often called the "last untouched wilderness of Europe", the Białowieża National Park is the only one of its kind among the 23 national parks of Poland.
 Its inner zone belongs to the realm of old-growth forest which has been living without much human intervention for almost 800 years.
 Only scientists can navigate the strictly protected area freely.
 Each group of tourists is limited to no more than 20 people, and the presence of an official guide is mandatory.
 A classic road tour leads through the southern part of the reserve area, totalling 4,747 hectares.
+Several official guides providing tours to individuals or small groups operate out of the neighboring village Białowieża, which offers a number of lodging options.

 The headquarters are located at the Białowieża village in the Museum of Nature and Forest of the Białowieża National Park (pictured).
 The museum complex, built in the 1960s, occupies the place of the former palace of Polish King Augustus III, which was destroyed by the Soviet Army in July 1944.
 Above the roof of the museum, there is an observation tower available for tourists during the opening hours.
 The exhibition presents the local species of plants and animals shown through displays, but also through multimedia exhibits with the use of lighting and sound.
 Almost all living species in the region can be heard in audio recordings.
 Guides in foreign languages are available for an additional fee.

 In almost every room of the museum, there are computers with information on the subject in different languages.
 However, the tour guides are also likely to repeat the same information for their listeners.
 All exhibits in the museum have been prepared professionally by scientists, with the general public in mind, and therefore are recommended for visitors of all ages.

 At the turn of the 20th century during the Russian Partition of Poland a Palace Park (Park Pałacowy) was founded around the so-called Tsar's Palace in Białowieża.
 At the park, is a historic manor house from 1845 that has been refurbished.
 At present, it serves as the Centre for Nature Education.

 It is an endangered Important Bird Area of Poland.